-The Village reports deferred inflows of resources on its financial statements.
+Deferred inflows of resources are the acquisition of net position or fund balance that is applicable to future reporting periods.
 Deferred inflows of resources arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period for the governmental funds.
-The Village also reports deferred outflows of resources on its financial statements related to pension benefits provided to employees.
-See Note 11.
+Deferred inflows of resources also result when timing requirements relating to imposed tax revenues are not met, as in when property tax receivables are recorded prior to the period the levy is intended to finance.
+In addition, the Village reports deferred inflows due to pensions on the government-wide financial statements.
+See Note 11 for pension related disclosures.